bioconda/bioconda-utils/docs/source/faqs.rst

 **Reproducibility is hard.** We are trying our best, and conda is an amazing resource.
-But the fact that a single entity does not (and should not!) control all code, data, packages, distribution mechanisms, and installation mechanisms, means that we will always be at risk of similar situtations in the future.
+But the fact that a single entity does not (and should not!) control all code, data, packages, distribution mechanisms, and installation mechanisms, means that we will always be at risk of similar situations in the future.
 Hopefully we are guarding better against this particular issue, but see `Grüning et al 2018 <http://dx.doi.org/10.1016/j.cels.2018.03.014>`_ (especially Fig 1) for advice on more reproducible strategies you can use for